Assignments and Grading

 Below you'll find details for each of these requirements.
 Be sure to dates for scheduled quizzes and exams.
 Please note: make-up exams are rarely granted and only with official, written documentation.
-No make-ups for quizzes.
+No make-ups for Source Reflections.

 Midterm and Final Exam

-Both exams will include short identifications and essay questions.
-Both will cover course readings, lecture material, and films.
+Both exams are essay format and cover course readings, lecture material, and films.
 The final exam will be cumulative.

-Regular attendance and active participation are not only critical to ensuring that we have a rich and lively learning environment, but they are also a requirement in this course.
+Regular attendance and active participation are critical to ensuring that we have a rich and lively learning environment.
 Come to class prepared to share your perspectives, ask questions, and engage with your fellow classmates in discussions and group activities.

 About Disturbing Material

 American history, when studied with precision and depth, is messy.
 In order to examine difficult questions about this country’s past, historians must engage with all kinds of material, including material that’s upsetting.
 This class will expose you to the concepts, viewpoints, expressions, and images of previous eras.
 Some of it will be challenging.
 Your decision to enroll in this course is considered a voluntary agreement to participate in classes where you may encounter this kind of material.
 However, if a class provokes feelings of trauma or panic, you may step out of the room without penalty.
 Just remember that you will still be responsible for any class content you miss.